dlorenc/wolfi-mcp/README.md

 4. **compare_versions** - Compare versions of packages
    - Parameter: `package` - The package name to compare versions for

+5. **package_graph** - Query the package dependency graph using provides and requires relationships
+   - Parameter: `package` - The package name to start the graph query from
+   - Parameter: `query_type` - The type of query to perform:
+     - `requires` - Show what a package requires directly
+     - `provides` - Show what capabilities a package provides
+     - `depends_on` - Show a recursive dependency graph
+     - `required_by` - Show what packages depend on this package
+     - `what_provides` - Show what packages provide a certain capability
+   - Parameter: `depth` (optional) - Maximum depth for recursive queries (default: 1, max: 5)

 ## Package Database